benmiller314/cdm2021spring/plans/lesson-24.md

 <div class="alert alert-info">
 <p><strong>If you haven't yet finished your website project, start there.</strong> You could even save the Ford reading for the weekend, in that case.</p>

-<p>The project proposal would be great to have in place by next class, so you can make the most of studio time, but I can be flexible through the end of this week – especially if you're still waist-deep in the website and need a minute to finish up and get your bearings again.</p>
+<p>The project proposal would be great to have in place by next class, so you can make the most of studio time, but we can be flexible through the end of this week – especially if you're still waist-deep in the website and need a minute to breathe and get your bearings again.</p>
 </div>

 * *Preparing for the final portfolio:*